AIDEdgeInc-Lab/.github/profile/README.md

 For Our Customers:

 Feel free to explore the code and workflows for our solutions:
-- **Edge AI:** Real-time AI deployment for edge devices.
+- **Edge AI Frameworks:** Real-time AI deployment for edge devices.
-- **Tiny ML:** Optimization of models for resource-constrained environments.
+- **NanoML Suite:** Optimization of models for resource-constrained environments.
-- **Hybrid ML Frameworks:** Integration of edge and cloud intelligence.
+- **FusionAI Networks:** Integration of edge and cloud intelligence.

 - Internal Development:
 These repositories are actively maintained and updated by our in-house team.
 For security and quality purposes, only the internal team has access to modify or develop the codebase.